bmink/sprited/README.md

-A file containing more than one sprite can be played back as an animation using `sprited <spritefile.json> animate <milliseconds> <loopcnt>` where `milliseconds` is the time to wait between frames and the animation will be looped `loopcnt` times.
+A file containing more than one sprite can be played back as an animation using `sprited <spritefile.json> animate <milliseconds> <loopcnt>` where `milliseconds` is the delay between frames and the animation will be looped `loopcnt` times.
 As with displaying sprites, animations can be inverted by using the `invanimate` command.